Note: The links below will

 Station finally met face-to-face today, now that all spacewalks on Space

-Shuttle mission have been
+Shuttle mission STS-97 have been

 completed.
 Landing is scheduled for Monday at 6:04 p.m.
 EST. On Sunday,